Visiting Carnewas at Bedruthan with your dog

 Where can’t my dog go?

-Assistance dogs only in the shop and tea-room.
+Only assistance dogs are allowed inside the shop and tea-room.

 Facilities available for my dog

-There are waste bins at Carnewas and Park Head car parks for you to dispose of your dog's poo.
-Bowls of water are available at the car park hut and outside the shop and tea-room when staff are present.
+There are waste bins at Carnewas and Park Head car parks where you can dispose of dog waste.
+Water bowls are available at the car park hut and outside the shop and tea-room when staff are present.